William Preston Society Master's Thesis Award

 Category 2: Social Science, Business, Education, and Humanities

-Category 3: Innovative Application of Technology in a Master's Thesis: Evaluation will be based on the use of technology in the presentation of the ETD, scholarship, research methodology, and contributions to the field or discipline.
+Category 3: Digital Scholarship - Innovative Application of Technology in a Master's Thesis: Evaluation will be based on the use of technology in the presentation of the ETD, scholarship, research methodology, and contributions to the field or discipline.

 Winners receive a plaque and $500.

-The Graduate School will submit the winning theses to the Conference of Southern Graduate Schools for its thesis award in years when award criteria align.
+The Graduate School may submit the winning theses to the Conference of Southern Graduate Schools for its thesis award in years when award criteria align.

 - Originality of idea